AidenOnyenwenu/AidenOnyenwenu/README.md

 Student, full stack developer <br>
 Started coding in 2019 <br>
-Over 3 years of experience with HTML and over 2 with CSS <br>
+Over 2 years of experience with HTML and CSS <br>
 Willing to learn new things all the time, and work in teams 😄 <br>
 Always down to chat!
 Contact me on one of the platforms down below!